 This information reflects FDA’s current analysis of data available concerning this drug.
 FDA intends to update this when additional information or analyses become available.

-Adverse reactions or quality problems experienced with the use of this Product may be reported to the FDA's MedWatch Adverse Event Reporting program either online, by regular mail or by fax, using the contact information at the bottom of this sheet.
+Adverse reactions or quality problems experienced with the use of this Product may be reported to the FDA's MedWatch Adverse Event Reporting program either online, by regular mail or by fax, using the contact information at the bottom of this page.

 Healthcare professionals who prescribe the fentanyl transdermal system (fentanyl patch) should be fully aware of all the prescribing information and should instruct patients on the proper use of the fentanyl patch.
 Healthcare professionals who prescribe the fentanyl transdermal system (fentanyl patch) should be fully aware of all the prescribing information and should instruct patients on the proper use of the fentanyl patch.
 The FDA and manufacturer are revising the current labeling to highlight the following safety information in the prescribing information and Instructions for Applying a Fentanyl Transdermal Patch and a new Medication Guide for patients.

 - The fentanyl patch is indicated for the management of persistent, moderate to severe chronic pain in opioid-tolerant patients 2 years of age or older who require a total daily opioid dose at least equivalent to fentanyl transdermal system 25 mcg/h.
 Opioid-tolerant patients are those who have been taking daily, for a week or longer, at least 60 mg of morphine, 30 mg of oral oxycodone, or at least 8 mg of oral hydromorphone or an equianalgesic dose of another opioid.
 Fentanyl patch use in non-opioid tolerant patients has resulted in fatal respiratory depression.